max-hill/virus-project/readme.md

 `rm bhv1-6-clinical-isolates-plus-bhv5-outgroup.fasta.*`

-4. Run NetRAX with the input files we just generated: First navigate to your NetRAX directory `/scripts/NetRAX`

-then run the command
+4. Run NetRAX with the input files we just generated: First navigate to your NetRAX directory `/scripts/NetRAX` and then run the command

 `mpiexec /home/mutalisk/research/virus-project/scripts/NetRAX/bin/netrax --start_network ~/research/virus-project/analysis/iqtree-output/6-clinical-isolates-plus-bhv5-outgroup/bhv1-6-clinical-isolates-plus-bhv5-outgroup.fasta.treefile --msa ~/research/virus-project/data/bhv1-6-clinical-isolates-plus-bhv5-outgroup.fasta  --output ./bhv1-6-clinical-isolates-plus-bhv5-outgroup-netrax-network.txt`

 and it works!
+Sort of.
+We get a network with no reticulations.
+Maybe I need to generate multiple gene trees with raxml.

 ## Part 4.
 Using TriLoNet